HolidayOugi/Sma5hMusic-Extra/README.md

 > This tool is experimental, please make a backup of your music files and JSONs before using it.

 > [!NOTE]
 > The Linux version is currently secondary to the main Windows version and has not been extensively tested.
 Support may or may not be interrupted at any point.
+Requires PulseAudio / PipeWire to be installed (many distributions have it installed by default).
+Tested on Ubuntu 26.04, Ubuntu 24.04.1 under WSL2 and SteamOS 3.8.

 Like the original release, a dump of the following files from `data.arc` is needed: